Pediatric Sleep Disorders Treatment & Management

 In patients with periodic limb movement during sleep (PLMS) or restless legs syndrome (RLS), CBT should focus alleviating stress and promoting relaxation.
 Pharmacologic therapy may be considered (see below).

-In patients with circadian rhythm disorders, light therapy resets suprachiasmatic nuclei.
-This is the opposite of the effect of melatonin (see below).
+In patients with circadian rhythm disorders, light therapy in the morning can help reset the suprachiasmatic nuclei.
+The individual is exposed immediately upon awakening to 8,000–10,000 lux of bright light for 20 to 30 minutes.
+[20] If a light box is used, it is placed at 18 to 24 inches from the face.
+Chronic use of a light box can lead to development of cataracts.
+This is the opposite of the effect of melatonin (see below), which can be used at night to help induce sleep.
 In manipulating the internal sleep-wake clock, gradually delaying sleep onset resynchronizes the internal clock.
-Sleep onset should be delayed by 15-minute increments each night until the desired sleep time is established.
+Sleep onset should be delayed in 3-hour increments each night until the desired sleep time is established.
+[20]

 Pharmacologic Therapy

 For patients with nocturnal enuresis, desmopressin therapy may be helpful.
+Individuals with primary enuresis and lack of circadian rhythmicity of plasma arginine vasopressin are more likely to respond to desmopressin therapy.
 This agent reduces nocturnal urine production, has better short-term results than the alarm method, is effective in 50-85% of individuals, and generally is well tolerated; recidivism after discontinuance can present a problem.
+Some individuals can experience severe hyponatremia and seizures, which is why the intranasal form of desmopressin has been discontinued.
+Treatment with desmopressin tablets should be interrupted during episodes of fluid and/or electrolyte imbalance, such as fever, recurrent vomiting or diarrhea, vigorous exercise, or other conditions associated with increased water consumption.

-Imipramine therapy may also be considered for treatment of nocturnal enuresis.
-This agent (given in a dose of 25-100 mg, depending on the age and size of the patient) is effective, but there are concerns about potentially serious adverse effects, which often outweigh the benefits in patients with relatively benign problems; baseline electrocardiography (ECG) is required, with titration and dose increases and periodic monitoring; the clinician should monitor blood pressure and pulse rate and review cardiovascular issues at each visit.
+Imipramine therapy has been used historically in the treatment of enuresis; however, it is not a first-line medication, given its potentially serious cardiac adverse effects.
+This agent (given in a dose of 25-100 mg, depending on the age and size of the patient) may be effective, but there are concerns about potentially serious adverse effects, which often outweigh the benefits in patients with relatively benign problems.
+Baseline electrocardiography (ECG) is required, with titration and dose increases and periodic monitoring.
+The clinician should also monitor blood pressure, pulse rate, and review cardiovascular issues at each visit.

 For patients with PLMS or RLS, dopaminergic therapy may be necessary; however, only limited data on dopaminergic therapy in youths are available.
 Pergolide (withdrawn from the US market on March 29, 2007) is effective in treating ADHD or Tourette syndrome and comorbid sleep disorder.
 Caffeine restriction can be helpful.
 Low-dose valproic acid has been shown to be effective in a small case series of adults.